-Lost time frequency and severity rate are provided in Appendix B for reference between 2016-2020.
+Lost time frequency and severity rate are provided in Appendix A for reference between 2016-2021.

-2.8.1.3 COVID-19 Health and Safety Committee
+1.11.1.3 COVID-19 Health and Safety Committee

-In addition to the 10 Health & Safety Committee meetings per calendar year, the Health & Safety Committee members met on a biweekly basis, at minimum, from March 23, 2020 onward to discuss issues related to employee safety as it pertains to COVID-19.
-These meetings have continued into 2021 on a biweekly basis.
+In addition to the 10 Health & Safety Committee meetings per calendar year, the Health & Safety Committee members met on a monthly basis to discuss issues related to employee safety as it pertains to COVID-19.

-2.9 Environmental Protection
+1.12 Environmental Protection